 Average monthly income is based on all income received during the six months before filing a Chapter 13 petition.
 Furthermore, you add all your income for the past six months and divide by six.
 AMI is based on household income.
 Therefore, even if your spouse is not filing Chapter 13, you must include his or her income when calculating AMI.

 To calculate median income, you multiple your AMI by 12 and compare that figure to the current median income figures for Pennsylvania.
 Median income amounts are revised every few months.
 You can view the current median income figures for Pennsylvania by clicking here or viewing the table below.
 Please note that the latest figures are for cases filed on or after November 1, 2020.
 The table below is limited to 9 persons.
 If your household is over 9 persons, you would just add $9,000 for each additional household member.

 Calculating Disposable Income for a Chapter 13 Plan

 The Means Test also determines your disposable income.
 As stated above, disposable income is the amount of money you can use each month to pay toward your debts.
 It is calculated by subtracting living expenses from your average monthly income.

 However, some living expenses may be limited, and some expenses may not be permitted.
-The United States Trustee’s Office has a list of the living expenses and other deductions for the Means Test on its website.
+Futhermore, the United States Trustee’s Office has a list of the living expenses and other deductions for the Means Test on its website.
 If you have living expenses that fall within special circumstances, you might be able to have those expenses approved by petitioning the court.

-In a Chapter 13 case, your disposable income impacts your bankruptcy plan payment.
+For example, in a Chapter 13 case, your disposable income impacts your bankruptcy plan payment.
 In most cases, debtors must use disposable income to repay creditors through their Chapter 13 plan.
 Therefore, maximizing allowable deductions and expenses can help lower your Chapter 13 payment.